07 May, 2020

 By, Srivatsa Krishna is an IAS officer.
 Views are personal

 While pleading for less or no government, corporate India wants to always privatise profits and socialise losses.
-So, when a Jet Airways crumbles, or a Yes Bank implodes (for reasons other than business risk), everyone goes running to the government seeking bailouts.
+So, when Jet Airways crumbles, or a Yes Bank implodes (for reasons other than business risk), everyone goes running to the government seeking bailouts.

 Now, it is natural that with a legitimate contraction in economic activity due to the COVID-19 pandemic (and deep uncertainty), which is an endogenous shock, everyone wants a good stimulus.